PJSalter/agency-website/README.md

 # Agency Website

-Challenge: build an agency website for your team that includes
+Challenge for the next week: build an agency website for your team that includes:
 - an introduction to your agency
 - information about each member of your team
 - a way to get in touch if they are interested in working with you